Jason Steele’s favorite credit cards

 discontinued

 As if all of that weren’t enough, you can also earn up to $100 in Hyatt statement credits each anniversary year, 5 tier-qualifying night credits for every $10,000 you spend in a calendar year and World of Hyatt Discoverist status for you and up to 5 employees.
-Plus, earn 9 total points per $1 at Hyatt (that’s 4 bonus points on top of the 5 base points for being a World of Hyatt member) and 2 bonus points per $1 on fitness club and gym memberships as well as 1 point per $1 on your other purchases.
+Plus, earn up to 9 total points per $1 at Hyatt (that’s 4 bonus points on top of the up to 5 base points for being a World of Hyatt member) and 2 bonus points per $1 on fitness club and gym memberships as well as 1 point per $1 on your other purchases.
 You can easily offset the card’s AnnualFees annual fee with all the perks and rewards earning.

 CardName